/

 The UK's heavyweight champion?

 BT is still one of the biggest names in UK broadband.
-BT Group owns Openreach, although Openreach runs as a legally separate network business, and BT now leans heavily on EE for mobile backup and TV.
-The question in 2026 is simple: is the premium price actually worth it?
+BT Group owns Openreach, although Openreach runs as a legally separate network business, and BT now blends Openreach Full Fibre with EE-backed backup, EE TV, Cyber Threat Protect and newer Smart Hub 3 hardware.
+The question in May 2026 is simple: is the premium price actually worth it?
 Here is the straight answer.

 Pros and Cons